- What do I need to know about pain control?

-Your doctor will want to find out more about what’s causing your pain because that will affect how the pain is treated.
+Your doctor will want to find out more about what’s causing your pain because that will affect how it’s treated.
 Drugs, procedures, cancer treatments, or even surgeries may be used in special ways to manage your pain.

-If you have severe pain, your doctor or your cancer team will try to find treatment that best relieves your pain with the fewest side effects.
-You will need to stay in touch and let the doctor know how the pain treatment is working and how you are doing day to day.
+If you have severe pain, your cancer care team will try to find the treatment plan that best relieves your pain with the fewest side effects.
+You’ll need to stay in touch and let them know how the pain treatment is working and how you’re doing day to day.
 The goal is an effective pain control plan that works for you.

-For some conditions, medicines and non-medical treatments may not work well.
+In some cases, medicines and non-medical treatments may not work well.
 But there are special pain treatments that can often be used for these kinds of cancer pain.
-For instance, doctors may use things like:
+For instance, things like: